ajalt/clikt/docs/whyclikt.md

 }
 ```

-Clikt has that functionality built in as
-{% include api.html pkg="parameters.options" fun="pair" text="option().pair()" -%}
-, but you could implement it yourself like this:
+Clikt has that functionality built in as [`option().pair()`](api/clikt/com.github.ajalt.clikt.parameters.options/pair.html), but you could implement it yourself like this:

 ```kotlin
 class Cli : CliktCommand() {